 The basic principles are the same as offline networking.
 You must be prepared to offer your views, expertise and contacts even when this provides you with no apparent or immediate return.

 Many online forums and discussion groups stage events for their members.
-Meeting contacts face-to-face is still the best way to conduct business.
+Meeting contacts face-to-face is still a valuable way to conduct business.